TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlmanagedinstance/sqlmi-portaltools-ssms-libraries.md

 ## Recommended Steps

-- Check are you using the latest version of SQL Server Management Studio.
+- Make sure you are using the latest version of SQL Server Management Studio.
 Version must be [18.0 or higher](https://docs.microsoft.com/sql/ssms/download-sql-server-management-studio-ssms).
 - Check are you using the latest version of [SQLManagementObjects](https://www.nuget.org/packages/Microsoft.SqlServer.SqlManagementObjects) - version 150 or higher is required.
 - Check are you using the latest version of [DacFx Framework](https://www.microsoft.com/download/details.aspx?id=57784&WT.mc_id=rss_alldownloads_all) (18 or higher).
 - Make sure that you can reach Managed Instance from the computer where you are running queries.
 Try to test connectivity with the commands like `tns <managed-instance> -1433`.